Skezza/pm99-research/docs/EDITOR_README.md

 | Players missing from list | Records without canonical names may be skipped by the deduplication heuristic.
 Confirm the entry with the CLI `list` command and, if necessary, locate it directly via the directory offsets shown in the console output. |
 | Save fails | The status bar will show the exception message.
 Check file permissions and ensure the backup file can be created in the same directory. |
 | GUI freezes during load | Large files are processed in background threads, but slow disks can still delay UI updates.
 Wait for the status bar confirmation before editing. |

+Automated tests under `pytest` skip integration cases if the proprietary `DBDAT` assets are missing, so a clean checkout without the data will still report success (with skips).
+To exercise the full suite, supply the game databases before running the command.

 For deeper technical detail see [`docs/ARCHITECTURE.md`](./ARCHITECTURE.md) and [`docs/DATA_FORMATS.md`](./DATA_FORMATS.md).